 The Golem is a great picture, and not simply because it inspired elements of Universal’s later horror classics of the early 1930s.
 The story has substance and power, and its rich imagery creates its own special fantasy world, original, unique and self-contained.

-Paul Wegener’s golem character is unforgettable.
+Paul Wegener’s golem is unforgettable.
 He begins as an unfinished clay figure stored in a sealed chamber in the Rabbi’s house, waiting to be put to use if desperately needed by his people.
 Impressive visuals show Löw and Famulus standing in a protective circle of fire as a demon is summoned from… Hell?
 The setup is identical to the Devil-raising ritual in The Devil Rides Out.
 The horrid face of Astaroth materializes to obediently disgorge the magic word that can animate a golem.
-The Word Of God was enough to create life in the Old Testament, and when Rabbi Löw writes the word in a star ornament, and plugs it into the golem’s chest, he pops to life as if someone had thrown an electric switch.
+The Word Of God was enough to create life in the Old Testament.
+When Rabbi Löw writes the word in a star ornament and plugs it into the golem’s chest, he pops to life as if someone had thrown an electric switch.

 This non-Jewish writer tends to step carefully around unfamiliar ethnic subjects.
 Elements in this version of the core Jewish myth appear to send negative messages about Jewish life in the ghetto.
 Even though he’s a good man, Rabbi Löw has the power to summon dark forces from the underworld, just like the evil Karswell in Night of the Demon.
 The magic he uses is undiluted warlock Black Magic, and the spell he casts even requires a written ‘rune.’
 Wouldn’t anti-Semites cite the golem myth as evidence that Jews are in league with the devil?

-But the Rabbi revived the golem to serve as an intimidating persuader to aid his negotiations… he’s the bad cop Gort to Löw’s good cop Klaatu.
+But the Rabbi revived the monster to serve as an intimidating persuader for his negotiations… the golem is the bad cop Gort to Löw’s good cop Klaatu.
 The Rabbi saves the ghetto without violence … or does he?
 One might think that the presence of the golem could justify Rudolf’s banishment edict — as evidence to back up the prejudice that the suspect Jews are in league with The Devil.

 Is The Golem anti- Semitic?
 It’s a tricky subject.
 In his commentary on an English disc release critic David Cairns says that the movie’s attitude toward the Jews is ‘ambiguous,’ and leaves it at that.

-When Famulus commands the golem to commit a crime, has Rabbi Löw’s ‘contract’ with the spirit world been violated?
+When Famulus commands the golem to commit a crime, is Rabbi Löw’s ‘contract’ with the spirit world nullified?
 The golem apparently decides that he’s no longer under anybody’s command — he’s free of his ‘prime directives,’ like the title character in RoboCop 2.
 After wandering about and randomly injuring people on the street, the clay man crashes through the ghetto gate.
 It’s implied that he’s simply out of control, without direction.

-Once through the gate, the golem’s finish comes in a way that a Christian bigot would find very satisfactory.
+Once through the gate, the golem’s finish comes in a way that any Christian bigot would find more than satisfactory.
 Little blonde kids dressed in white and decorated with flowers play and dance.
 As this is outside the wall, I’m guessing that they’re gentiles.
 Calmed, charmed and tamed by their play, the clay man lets down his guard.
 The unstoppable supernatural monster is finished for good by an innocent gentile girl — it’s Murder by Shirley Temple.

 Restored to a close approximation of its original brilliance, UfA’s The Golem is now revealed as an impressive epic.
 In the silent era, its spectacular designs are surpassed by only by giant super-productions like Griffith’s Intolerance and William Cameron Menzies’ The Thief of Bagdad.
 For all their ingenuity, the sets for the expressionist Caligari look like 2-D pasteboard, and F. W. Murnau filmed his vampire movie in a real castle.
 But everything in The Golem is a solid architectural construction in a movie studio.
 The ghetto gate with its crossbar reminds us of the giant wall in King Kong.
 It’s the law: monsters just can’t abide confining walls.

-The Frankenstein parallel is obvious enough: God made Man from dust, and an alchemist that does the same thing with clay is cheating the celestial system.
+The Frankenstein parallel is straightforward: God made Man from dust, and an alchemist that does the same thing with clay is cheating the celestial system.
 But the general idea of a golem turns up in many other interpretations.
-At any time in history, most any scientific discovery would be considered dangerous, and condemned as heretical for meddling with the status quo.
-In the 19th century it made perfect sense than many would think the invisible force of electricity to be a frightening, potentially uncontrollable magic.
-James Thurber wasn’t entirely joking when he wrote that an elderly relative was afraid that electricity would leak from the plugs, and do unpredictable mischief.
+At any time in history most any scientific discovery would be considered dangerous, and condemned as heretical for meddling with the status quo.
+In the 19th century it made perfect sense for many to think the invisible force of electricity to be a frightening, potentially uncontrollable magic.
+James Thurber wasn’t entirely joking when he wrote that an elderly relative was afraid that electricity would leak from the wall plugs and do unpredictable mischief.

-In the 20th century the obvious symbolic connection was made with atomic power.
-We may be able to coax the magic genie out of its bottle, but getting it back under control is not so easy.
-Add human envy and greed to that equation, and the result is usually havoc.
-The golem myth can be seen, updated, in ‘uncontrolled power’ stories like the Karel Capek’s Krakatit (1948), and it’s another classical allusion informing the ending of Kiss Me Deadly.
+In the 20th century the symbolic connection was made with atomic power.
+We may be able to coax the magic genie out of its bottle but getting it back under control is not so easy.
+Add human envy and greed to that equation and the result is usually havoc.
+The golem myth can be seen updated in ‘uncontrolled power’ stories like the Karel Capek’s Krakatit (1948), and it’s another classical allusion informing the ending of Kiss Me Deadly.
 In Disney’s Fantasia the Goethe- sourced segment The Sorcerer’s Apprentice is a golem story but with the substitution of an army of animated brooms.
-The basic point remains the same — how can the sorcerer prevent the misuse of his magic powers, or control his creations when they that take on a life of their own?
+The basic point remains the same — how can the sorcerer prevent the misuse of his magic powers, or control his creations when they take on a life of their own?

-I’m sure the connection wasn’t intentional, but in a completely trivial, consumerist vein, the mighty golem also found expression in a novelty character and song from a 1950 hit record.
-I guest that’s a WASP golem…
+I’m sure the connection wasn’t intentional but in a completely trivial, consumerist vein, the mighty golem also found expression in a novelty character and song from a 1950 hit record.
+I guess that’s a WASP golem…

 How about the other golem movies?
-The many parallels between Paul Wegener’s influential classic and the Universal Frankenstein films are obvious enough.
-Paul Wegener’s interpretation of a hulking, lumbering, stiff-legged brute man, with limited equilibrium and dexterity, became the norm for most large humanoid monster-men.
-Karloff didn’t imitate Wegener’s motions, but Glenn Strange’s less humanized monster was more golem-like, as were most of the other screen Frankenstein monsters.
-The same goes for most monster-suited ‘things’ that weren’t supposed to be shape-shifted animals, like the amorphous Curse of the Faceless Man, who is simply a golem-mummy with an Etruscan back-story.
+The parallels between Paul Wegener’s influential classic and the Universal Frankenstein films are obvious enough.
+Paul Wegener’s interpretation of a hulking, lumbering, stiff-legged brute man with limited equilibrium and dexterity, became the norm for most large humanoid monster-men.
+Karloff didn’t imitate Wegener’s motions but Glenn Strange’s less humanized monster was more golem-like, as were most of the other screen Frankenstein monsters.
+The same goes for most monster-suited ‘things’ that weren’t supposed to be shape-shifted animals.
+The amorphous Curse of the Faceless Man is simply a golem-mummy with an Etruscan back-story.

 The Kino Classics Blu-ray of The Golem is so exciting, it makes me want to see any and all golem-like movies.
-The Murnau-Stiftung 4K restoration is a quantum improvement on the sad remnant copies I’ve seen before.
-It was pasted together from a variety of sources.
-Maybe 70 or 80 percent of the picture is from a beautiful original element that has crystal clarity and impressive detail, the equal of all those high-quality stills we remember from old film books.
+The Murnau-Stiftung 4K restoration is a quantum improvement on the sad remnants I’ve seen before.
+This impressive version was pasted together from a variety of sources.
+Maybe 70 or 80 percent of the picture comes from a beautiful original element that has crystal clarity and impressive detail, the equal of all those high-quality stills we remember from old film books.
 Apparently the original German version’s good negative was cut down to create the shorter American cut.
 Scenes and shots from other versions, not quite of the same quality, fill in to bring the continuity back to full original length.
 Where possible, original German artwork titles are present, with removable English subs to translate.